 I spent too much time this past weekend paying attention to the NFL draft.
-Television coverage of the two day event really isn’t “must see TV,” but there were some surprises.
+Television coverage of the two-day event isn’t “must-see TV,” but there were some surprises.
 One of them involved the fourth pick of the draft.

 According to the New York Daily News, the Jets view left tackle D’Brickashaw Ferguson as the infrastructure for their offense, which Matt Leinart was supposed to be a part of.
 The Jets were working the phones trying to move back into the top 10 to get the USC quarterback after selecting Ferguson.

 The Jets got their lineman but missed out on the marquee name quarterback.
 It wasn’t an exciting choice, but probably a good move.
 We’ve been hearing for months about changes to the infrastructure of Google, which is almost equally exciting.
 You know the lineman is going to help the team a lot, but you wished they picked that flashy quarterback or speedy running back.